tjsavage/cooking-school/content/post/orientation/index.md

 {{< img the-chefs >}}

 The name "Cordon Bleu" has been associated with excellent French cuisine for centuries.
 In the 1500's, King Henry III created _"L'Ordre du Saint-Esprit"_ as the highest order of chivalry in the French Kingdom.
-This exclusive crew of knights and nobles knew how to throw a good party and became renowned for their over-the-top banquets, bringing in their greatest chefs looking to impress the group.
-The group's symbol was a Cross of the Holy Spirit, worn by members at these banquets on a blue ribbon - a _"cordon bleu."_ The knights became known as "Les Cordon Bleus," and the term "cordon bleu" came to be associated with excellence in French cooking.
+This exclusive crew of knights and nobles knew how to throw a good party and became renowned for their over-the-top banquets, bringing in their greatest chefs looking to impress.
+The group's symbol was a Cross of the Holy Spirit, worn by members at these banquets on a blue ribbon - a _"cordon bleu."_ The knights became known as _"Les Cordon Bleus,"_ and the term "cordon bleu" came to be associated with excellence in French cooking.

 Le Cordon Bleu as a culinary institution has been around since 1895, when French journalist Marthe Distel began writing a weekly culinary magazine, _"La Cuisinière Cordon Bleu."_ A small cooking school was started later that year, and has grown to be the pre-eminent school for training aspiring chefs in the French culinary tradition.